wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   RPC calls to provide a coherent view of a given Kiji row.
 There is some trickiness that can occur if some Kiji rows do not have any data present whatsoever for a given column.
 I had an e-mail thread with Joe about this and there is a `token` function that we use to order the entity IDs.
+  I added some unit tests, but more (especially integration tests) would be useful.
-- Need unit tests for changing table layouts
+- Need unit tests for the command-line tools

 ### General code organization